Fear of Confrontation

 5. Pray.
 Though this is listed last it is by no means the least important.
-As Christians we are encouraged to pray at all times, in all things and about everything (Philippians 4:6).
+As Christians, we are encouraged to pray at all times, in all things and about everything (Philippians 4:6).
 Take your fears to God in prayer.
 Tell Him what you are afraid will happen and what you hope to accomplish.

 Pray before you confront the person you have an issue with.
 Pray while you are speaking to the person.
-The beauty about prayer is that it brings us into the presence of God and has the power to change our hearts.
+The beauty of prayer is that it brings us into the presence of God and has the power to change our hearts.

 God knew that we would have conflicts and confrontations with each other.
 That’s why He put these principles in the Bible.
 How do we overcome a fear of confrontation?

 By following the biblical method of conflict resolution.
-We learn to manage our conflicts before they escalate into confrontation.
+We learn to manage our conflicts before they escalate into a confrontation.